benbalter/benbalter.github.com/_posts/2011-01-04-the-files-in-the-computer.md

 ---
 author: Ben Balter
 title: 'The Files "in" the Computer -- Zoolander and the California Supreme Court'
-excerpt: "Imagine if a routine traffic stop, say, for failure to signal or wear a seat belt would place in the state's hands every e-mail you've ever sent, contact your ever met, or financial transaction your ever completed.
+description: "Imagine if a routine traffic stop, say, for failure to signal or wear a seat belt would place in the state's hands every e-mail you've ever sent, contact your ever met, or financial transaction your ever completed.
 The California Supreme Court ruled in favor of just that."
 layout: post
 categories:
   - Law